-As a human being I am subject to make a mistake, like the guy in Texas did.
-He initiated a go-around, aborting his approach, because it didn't feel right.
+As a human being, I am subject to make a mistake, like a guy in Texas did.
+He initiated a go-around, aborting his approach because it didn't feel right.
 And it led to a crash.
-In another event - on video - another guy did the same exact thing.
-And got into the yawing spin.
-That fellow went around about 45 times, yes forty five times, before the pilot initiated a climb in desperation.
+In another event - on video - another guy did the same exact thing and got into the yawing spin.
+That helicopter went around about 45 times, yes forty-five times, before the pilot initiated a climb in desperation.
 He got some altitude , reduced power, and let the helicopter fall off to one side.
-The aircraft weather-vaned, stopped spinning, and he was able to fly out of it....
+The aircraft weather-vaned, stopped spinning, and he was able to fly out of it.

-So perhaps we should focus on getting it right the first time in - especially at night.
+So, perhaps we should focus on getting it right the first time in - especially at night.
 Some aircraft are more susceptible to loss of tail-rotor effectiveness than others, but they are all subject to vortex-ring state, and hitting things.
-In any aircraft, a small decrease in rotor RPM - such as might occur during a large power increase when aborting an approach and starting a climb - will equate to a much greater loss of tail-rotor (or fenestron) RPM and authority.
+In any helicopter, a small decrease in rotor RPM - such as might occur during a massive power increase when aborting an approach and starting a climb - will equate to a much greater loss of tail-rotor/fan RPM and authority.
 In a BK the ratio is 8 to 1 TR to MR. And when that tail rotor stops being effective we will push more pedal until it either is effective or it stalls.

 Crews can assist with determining wind direction.
-Flags in the wind, smoke from stacks, groundspeed versus airspeed comparisons, wind correction headings...
+Look fo flags in the wind, smoke from stacks, groundspeed versus airspeed comparisons, and wind correction headings inbound to the destination.
 All these serve to tell us the wind direction and speed.
-Of course wind can change near the ground, and we have to be ready for this, all of us.
+Wind can change near the ground, and we have to be ready for this, and ready to call a go-around.